 And, you need to practice it often and consistently.

 Often times, you’ll experience dwindling in motivation and interest.
-To combat all the hindrances, apply these effective hacks to your daily practice.
+To combat all the hindrances, apply these meditation tips to your daily practice.

-If you practice persistently, you’ll gain much-much more than just stopping your panic.
+If you practice persistently, you’ll gain much-much more than just stopping your panic attacks.

 You don’t have to attend a meditation retreat if you don’t have the time.
 Although I highly recommend it because it indeed has its benefits.
 One of the main benefits is you’ll be provided with a conducive environment with minimum distractions for the duration of the retreat.
 As a result, progress usually comes faster.
 I attended several retreats myself.